 She speaks to the camera.
 Clear voice.
 Precise enunciation.
 “Police have made no further arrests in the case of Amy Calbert, the thirteen month old drowning victim.
 The child’s mother, Susan Calbert, remains in custody.
 The toxicology reports on Calbert have been released, revealing that the mother was under the influence of alcohol at the time of the murder.
-Responding officers have reported that a heavy smell of marijuana was also present in the Calbert residence, although no further reports have been released.”
+Responding officers have reported that a heavy smell of marijuana was also present in the Calbert residence.”

 Let that hang.
 Let the viewers make their own conclusions.

 “Reports say Susan Calbert claims an unknown female assailant entered the home and murdered the child.
 Police have searched for a woman that matches the description given to them by the mother, but none has been found.”

 Pause for effect.
 Allow the tension and implications to swell.